sinjie2008/Foundational-Electronics-Core-Systems/docs/spec.md

 - Series Typst variable palette: metadata badges insert `{{key}}` placeholders, and product attribute badges are grouped under a parent `products` wrapper; clicking the wrapper inserts a products loop scaffold, while individual custom-field badges insert `product.attributes.<key>` tokens (plus `product.sku` and `product.name` badges).
 Compile still replaces `{{key}}` placeholders for convenience and exposes the full `data` object (including `products`) for loop-based Typst code.
 - Operator navigation: a shared sidebar on each operator UI exposes Spec Search, Catalog UI, CSV tools, Global Typst Template, and Series Typst Template to avoid broken links (deprecated Global LaTeX link removed).
 - Template persistence: Typst templates track `last_pdf_path` and `last_pdf_generated_at` so Save PDF / Save & Compile flows can persist the most recent compiled artifact for series/global templates and enable download buttons without re-compiling.
+- Series Typst import preference: when an operator imports a global template on the series page, the selected global template id is stored in `typst_series_preferences` keyed by `series_id`; on page load, the UI pre-selects the stored global template if it still exists, otherwise it falls back to the placeholder without auto-importing.
 - Global Typst assets: file/image variables upload their binary payloads to `public/storage/typst-assets/` with unique, sanitized filenames (value stored as `typst-assets/<name>`).
 UI previews use the stored URL or data URI, and TypstService stages those assets into the build directory so `#image("{{key}}")` resolves to the actual file instead of a missing placeholder.

 ### Operator UI Navigation Map